Luca-Menghini/Multilevel-modelling-with-R/README.md

 # Multilevel modelling with R:
-## An introduction with applications on wearable & mobile-based intensive longitudinal data
+## An introduction with applications on wearable & mobile-based <br> intensive longitudinal data

 Post-conference workshop at the 17th Conference of the European Academy of Occupational Health Psychology ([EAOHP 2026](https://helsinki.eaohp.org/))